There’s nothing better than jumping head first into the unknown.

 You have a lot less influences that may waver your decisions.
 You can go to cafes, bars and clubs alone and leave whenever you like or stay for however long you please.
 You’ll end up getting way too drunk to compensate for all of the awkwardness.

-Leaving the place where I grew up, I realised(real eyes realise real lies)how dynamic the world is and how various cultures have the small but critical differences.
+Leaving the place where I grew up, I realised(real eyes realise real lies)how dynamic the world is (having dual passports with an EU citizenship helps) and how various cultures have the small but critical differences.

 Before you know it, you’ll be able to initiate small talk, get a laugh, ask the right questions and politely excuse yourself from conversations with ease.
 Social anxiety will be a thing of the past(personally still developing).